JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setRootRole.send({ address, setTo }, options)`

 Assign the colony `ROOT` role to an address.
-This function can only be called by the address currently assigned the colony `ROOT` role.
-There can only be one address assigned to the colony `ROOT` role, therefore, the address currently assigned will forfeit the role.
+This function can only be called by an address currently assigned the colony `ROOT` role.

 **Input**